Sunnyryu/DaebakStudy/KrSuma/DataMining/CollaborativeFiltering.md

 where

-n is sample size
+n is sample size,

-xi and yi are the individual sample points with index i x bar is the sample mean for x, likewise for y bar being the sample mean for y.
+xi and yi are the individual sample points with index i,

+x bar is the sample mean for x, likewise for y bar being the sample mean for y.